Published on 12 August 2026

 Real Costs: A Practical Example

-Let's illustrate with a scenario for a mid-sized recruitment agency:
+Let's illustrate with a scenario for a mid-sized recruitment agency using an invoice finance provider:

 - Advance rate: 85%